olive-spore-734/LONG-PATH-BEGONE-v1/SourceCode.md

 colour palettes. `ACCENTS` holds accent colour sets: `transfer` and `scan` are the per-page defaults; the others are user-selectable overrides.
 Settings have sensible defaults that get overwritten when a `settings.json` file is found.

+Two keys were added in v1.1:

+- **`col_widths`** — a nested dictionary mapping each column ID to its pixel width.
+Written when the window closes and after each auto-fit.
+Restored on startup so the table looks the same as when you left it.
+- **`last_root`** — the path the user most recently scanned.
+Written at the start of each scan and pre-filled into the ROOT field on startup.

 ### `_fonts(settings)`